Andrew Smith - Chairman

 Andrew Smith was a London based partner at PwC until 2009.
 During his 34 years at PwC he had a wide range of leadership roles as an auditor, consultant and HR practitioner.
 In particular, he led the UK firm’s banking and capital markets assurance practice, led its sustainability and climate change consulting practice and was HR partner for its 850 partners with a focus on partner development.

 Since retiring from PwC, until 2015 he was a trustee for The Duke of Edinburgh's Award and the Climate Group and chaired their audit committees.
-He became a trustee of Tullie House Museum in 2010 and chairs its Trading Company Board.
+He became a trustee of Tullie House Museum in 2010 and currently chairs the Project Board for the Museum’s capital development Programme, Project Tullie.
 He is also a trustee for The Duke of Edinburgh’s International Award Foundation and The London Transport Museum and chairs their audit committees and is a trustee for Lowther Castle and Gardens Trust in Penrith and an alumnus member of the audit committee for Clare College, Cambridge.

 He lives in Penrith, Cumbria with his wife Diana and has four married children and a growing number of grandchildren.